Noah-Huppert/wildfire/README.md

 ![flame](assets/flame.png)

 # wildfire
 A leaderless gossip protocol written in golang.

+Currently just a very shallowly thought out idea.
+Does not account for any complex cases like data races.

 # Transportation layer
 By default Wildfire uses TCP to transport messages between nodes.